secretstartups/handbook/customer-success/tam/escalations/index.html.md

 1. Account Escalation.
 This occurs when the customer expresses or a GitLab team member identifies that a customer is facing a challenging situation that may or may not relate to a specific support ticket.

-2. Support Ticket Escalation.
+2. Support Ticket Attention Requests.
 This occurs when an open support ticket is deemed moving too slowly.

 The purpose of this handbook entry is to describe the process for account escalations.
-Please see the [support team escalation page](https://about.gitlab.com/handbook/support/internal-support/support-escalations.html#requesting-an-escalation) for details on how to request a support ticket escalation.
+Please see the [Support Ticket Attention Requests](https://about.gitlab.com/handbook/support/internal-support/support-ticket-attention-requests.html) for details on how to request a support ticket escalation.

 ## Objective